 An Overview of Lesson 5

-The lesson introduces the criteria for siting new electric transmission lines.
+Lesson 5 introduces the criteria for siting new electric transmission lines.
 In general, the siting criteria principles used for electric transmission lines can also be used, with some modifications, to site oil and gas pipelines, highway corridors, rail corridors, and generating facilities.

 What will we learn in Lesson 5?

-In this lesson, we will learn how the distribution of electricity began and how it has evolved through the years.
+In this lesson, we will learn how the distribution of electricity began and how it has evolved over the years.
 Along with this expansion of electricity came the regulation of the electric utility industry, from production through delivery.
 We will learn how these regulations came to be and how they have been changed to meet changing demands and needs.
 In the United States, both federal and state governments have a prominent place in developing and enforcing these regulations.
-We will learn where the federal government has jurisdiction and where state government has control.
+We will learn where the federal government has jurisdiction and where the state government has control.
 We will learn that the regulation of transmission lines from state to state is not standardized.
 The siting of transmission lines is a complex process, and we will be introduced to the criteria used in siting these lines.

 By the end of this lesson, you should be able to describe: